PrithviPReddy/coinswitch/README.md

 # 📜 License

-This project is for educational and portfolio purposes.
+This project is for educational purposes.